Things You're Doing Wrong At Tax Time

 You might even find that you like the process because you are aware that you are contributing to the achievement of the highest possible return on your investment.
 Begin off the sofa and get moving by keeping in mind the vacation or shopping spree you might be able to treat yourself to as a result of your hard work.

 Not Declaring Your Entire Income

-That even includes some things you might recognise as income, such as money from the "sharing" economy or capital gains earnt from cryptocurrency like Bitcoin.
+This even includes some things that you might recognize as income, such as money from the "sharing" economy or capital gains earned from cryptocurrency investments like Bitcoin.

-The ATO says if you own an investment property that is available for rent, you can only claim deductions for times when your property was rented or genuinely available for rent.
+According to the Australian Taxation Office (ATO), if you possess an investment property that is offered for rent, you are only eligible to claim deductions for the periods of time during which your property was either rented out to another party or was legitimately available for rent.